Audiosutras/documentation/docs/pihole.md

    Pihole and Unbound will restart automatically unless explicitly stopped by the user.

-   If you are running this project on a raspberry pi or a device using the arm64 architecture and you plan using unbound, you will need to modify the `unbound.image` value in the `docker-compose.yml` file.
+   If you are running this project on a raspberry pi or a device using the arm64 architecture and you plan on using unbound, you will need to modify the `unbound.image` value in the `docker-compose.yml` file.
 Change `mvance/unbound:latest` to `mvance/unbound-rpi:latest`.
 Save the file and then run `docker-compose up -d`.

 3. Get the IP Address of the Pihole instance